 That was the case with a midsized electronics manufacturer we work with.
-Based in the US, their supply chain extends around the world.
+Based in the US, its supply chain extends around the world.
 When they first reached out to us, they were housing their ERP application in IBM i systems located in an on-premises data center.

 But, finding qualified IBM system administration talent was getting difficult.
 What staff they did have was better suited for other areas, such as managing the ERP system and other supply chain applications.
 They also had a MIMIX disaster recovery solution, but it took a lot of resources to manage and ate up a lot of the in-house IT team’s capacity.

 They needed a different approach to their IT infrastructure and management solution: one that would allow them to leverage the talents of their current staff while improving the governance of their systems.
 They also wanted a disaster recovery solution that was more affordable and easier to manage.
 They decided to look for a managed services provider that could help them meet their objectives.

 Different organizations take different paths to the cloud.
 This manufacturer didn’t have deep cloud expertise, so they decided they “didn’t know what they didn’t know.”
 Instead of making the leap to the cloud, they contracted with Connectria to manage their IBM i systems remotely.
 This included managing the organization’s MIMIX disaster recovery systems.